SemvdH/Greenify/doc/meetings/doc_meetings_20190311_agenda.md

  - Discuss what we did last week (see scrumboard)
     - Does anyone have blocking issues?

+ - Gitlab
- - Gitlab    - CI
+ - CI
-        -Got branches and merge right        -Also cleaned the repo        -Gradle file fixed?        -Do we finally have a name for our application?        -Next week is all about the vegetarian meal feature.
-We now did all the preparations and can work on the activity### post meeting
+ -Got branches and merge right
+ -Also cleaned the repo
+ -Gradle file fixed?
+ -Do we finally have a name for our application?
+ -Next week is all about the vegetarian meal feature.
+We now did all the preparations and can work on the activity

-Change
+### post meeting
+To be done.

 ## Any other business